Although a brief conversation, phone screens are an integral part of the interview process, so be prepared with glowing answers.

 You might have answered this question in your online application, but you should expect it again during phone screen interview questions.
 It's mostly for internal purposes and to see what recruiting efforts are most effective, but you can also use it to your advantage.

-How to answer this question: Be honest in how you answer, but if you know someone at the company, don't hesitate to name drop.
+How to answer this question: Be honest in how you answer but, if you know someone at the company, don't hesitate to name drop.
 Even if you first saw the job listing in an online networking group, share the name of the poster.
-Companies love when you have an internal connection, even if it isn't super personal.
+Companies love it when you have an internal connection, even if it isn't super personal.
 It also shows you're a savvy networker who's tapped into your industry.

 Question No. 3: How familiar are you with our company?

-How to answer this question: Understand what the company does and be able to describe it in one to two sentences.
-There's no need to dive too deep, but be sure to look at the online career page, too.
-Oftentimes, you can find key information about the company's culture and explain why it excites you.
+How to answer this question: Understand what the company does and be able to describe it in one or two sentences.
+There's no need to go into too much detail, but be sure to look at the online career page too.
+Often, you can find key information about the company's culture that you can reference to explain why it excites you.

 For bonus points, research the company in the news.
 Perhaps it recently won an award or completed a big acquisition.
 A recruiter or hiring manager will love hearing that you've taken the time to know more about them.